 When somebody has already caught a wave or stands closer to the peak to ride it – do not drop in and start riding the wave after they already started.
 It is the most common mistake beginners, and kook‘s do.

 In case you dropped in on someone’s wave – make your priority to exit the wave as safe and smooth as possible.

-Usually the line-up is generated around the most consistant spot at the beach, not for the biggest one at the end (bomber).
+Usually, the line-up is generated around the most consistent spot at the beach, not for the biggest one at the end (bomber).

 Snaking is an act where a surfer is moving around the lineup in order to get a better position.
 Oftentimes paddling through the lineup.

-Although, sometimes a large wave can start breaking let’s say 30-50feet away from the first person of the line-up, you can go up there with a bigger board in hope to catch those bombs.
+Although sometimes a large wave can start breaking let’s say 30-50feet away from the first person of the line-up, you can go up there with a bigger board in the hope to catch those bombs.

 Say sorry or correct your mistakes immediately when you have to.

 What else can you do to respect other surfers?